walkerrandolphsmith/VersionOne.Valve/_docs/utilities/index.md

 ## getOidFromName

-Often we have the name of an Asset of particular type in the system and needs its oid.
+Often we have the name of an Asset in the system and need its oid.
-This method ensures that when requesting for an oid given an Asset's name you are "guaranteed" to retrieve an oid.
+This method ensures that when requesting for an oid given an Asset's `Name` and it's `AssetType` you are "guaranteed" to retrieve an oid.
 If an Asset of the provided `AssetType` is found with the provided `Name` its oid is returned, otherwise an Asset is created with the provided `Name` and its oid is returned.
 Note: Many Assets can have the same `Name`, therefore the first one found is the oid you'll get back.